Other Youth Topics

 United States Interagency Council on Homelessness

-This website includes information and resources on homelessness in the United States including a section focused on LGBT youth.
+This website includes information and resources on homelessness in the United States, including a section focused on LGBTQ youth.

-Voices of Youth: LGBT Young Adults Experience Homelessness at More than Twice the Rate of Peers
+Voices of Youth: LGBTQ Young Adults Experience Homelessness at More than Twice the Rate of Peers

 This issue brief discusses recent findings on homelessness rates among LGBT young adults in comparison with their peers, including easy to read infographics.